 - 3 drops each red and yellow natural gel dye, optional

-Gently boil honey while constantly stirring, until candy thermometer reaches 225F/107C degrees.
+- Gently boil honey while constantly stirring, until the candy thermometer reaches 225F/107C degrees.
 The honey should bubble, froth and turn a deeper caramel color.

 *To make butternut squash puree: